miguelbronzovic/TopBloggers/README.md

 3. How you use your models to calculate this average value
 4. How you use this data point to sort the users

-### Instructions
-1. Clone this repo to a repo on your own Github account and **make it private**
-2. Invite user `fueledbot` to collaborate on that repo
-3. Address each step of the problem above and commit as necessary
-4. Once you are finished, open a PR on your work and assign `fueledbot` as the reviewer and notify your Fueled contact via email

-### Duration
-Out of respect for your time, we ask that you limit the amount you spend on this assignment to just a few hours.
-However, out of respect for us, we also expect you to submit the completed exercise within a week of it being assigned to you.
-Thank you, and best of luck!